pasciaks/sabio/scrum.md

     What are you going to accomplish
     What are your blockers

+# October 7, 2020

+### ----- ACCOMPLISHED -----

+### ----- WILL ACCOMPLISH -----

+### ----- BLOCKERS -----

 # October 6, 2020

 ### ----- ACCOMPLISHED -----

-        Fixed bugs in friends for Status and Bio.
+        Fixed bugs in friends for Status and Bio, Finished Friends.

+        Watched videos about response/request lifecycle (too early)

         Completed code review for friends....

-                // code review notes
+                // code review notes -

                 ON TRACK TO MOVE AHEAD TO JOBS

-                PHASE out the use of var.
-                Use let, const and arrow functions .
+                PHASE out the use of var., Use let, const and arrow functions.
                 Only include services that are being used.
                 Use named functions in .then --- avoid anonymous functions always!!!

-        Finished small portion of jobs
+        Finished small portion of jobs, then we moved on to React!

-        Watched videos about response/request lifecycle
+        Watched and coded along with 35% of React Videos

 ### ----- WILL ACCOMPLISH -----

-        Finish most if not all of jobs
+        Complete the REACT Basics Course, coding along, etc.
+        (Move on to React JS course, Git Course, or Starter Cards A in React) ??

 ### ----- BLOCKERS -----

+        None Really, but note that having only one screen means a lot of switching between watching video and coding along.

 # October 5, 2020